HLohr85/Cloud-Security-and-Virtualization/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
--Ansible allows for Continous Integration/Continous Deployment (CI/CD) and automatically updated a machine in the network when there is a change, thus reducing configuration errors.
+- Ansible allows for Continous Integration/Continous Deployment (CI/CD) and automatically updates a machine in the network when there is a change, thus reducing configuration errors.

 The playbook implements the following tasks:
 - Install Docker in the remote computer, docker packages applications inside a container.